Events25 July 2016

 PROTEUS are committed to recruiting the very best researchers to work with us.

-We invite you look through our opportunities page and contact us if you would like to join us for brilliant science and great times along the way!
+We invite you look through our opportunities page and contact us if you would like to join us for brilliant science and fun along the way!

 News & Views

-PROTEUS team members have traveled to University College London today to launch the EPSRC UK Image-Guided Therapies (IGT) Network.
+PROTEUS team members have traveled to University College London today to attend the launch of EPSRC UK Image-Guided Therapies (IGT) Network.

 Image-guided therapy (IGT) combines simulation and modelling, imaging and sensing, computing and robotics as well as visualisation to improve the localisation and targeting of pathological tissue with surgical instruments and focused energy delivery.